luisferlomeli/luisferlomeli/README.md

 **luisferlomeli/luisferlomeli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-## Hi there, I'm Luis Angel Gutiérrez Soto! 👋
+## Hi there, I'm Luis Lomeli! 👋

 ### About Me
 Welcome to my profile!
 I'm an astronomer passionate about understanding the universe and our place in it.
-My interests extend beyond science to include literature and philosophy, as they inspire me to explore the world from multiple perspectives.
-My favorite novel is *Cien años de soledad* by Gabriel García Márquez.
+#My interests extend beyond science to include literature and philosophy, as they inspire me to explore the world from multiple perspectives.
+#My favorite novel is *Cien años de soledad* by Gabriel García Márquez.

 ### Personal Background
-I was born in Valledupar, Cesar, Colombia, and grew up in Manaure, Cesar.
+I was born in Guadalajara, Jalisco, México.
 My journey in education and research has taken me across Latin America, enriching my perspective on science and collaboration.

 ### Academic Background
 🎓 **Postdoctoral Researcher** at Instituto de Astrofísica de La Plata, CONICET -- UNLP, La Plata, Argentina.